 - Stir the mixture for the whole time, preferably with a silicone or wooden spatula.
 This will prevent your brigadeiro from burning;

-- After it starts boiling keep stirring for about 1-2 more minutes and then turn off the heat.
-The ideal consistency is the one that spreads easily, but won’t run off the cake.
+- After it starts boiling, keep stirring for about 1 minute and then turn off the heat.
+The ideal consistency is the one that spreads easily but won't run off the cake.
 Remember, it will thicken much more after it cools down;

-- If your brigadeiro gets too hard after it cools, and becomes hard to spread, you can simply add 1 tablespoon at a time, stirring well, until it reaches the desired consistency.
+- If your brigadeiro gets too hard after it cools and becomes hard to spread, you can simply add 1 tablespoon of milk at a time, stirring well, until it reaches the desired consistency.

 For the cake